sematext/docs/docs/agents/browser.md

 ### Global Constants

-The RUM script uses global constants defined in the `constants.js` file.
+The Experience script uses global constants defined in the `constants.js` file.
 The file contains the following constants:

  - `GLOBAL_KEY` - The global key under which the script is available.
  - `DEBUG_PARAM_KEY` - When set to `true` turns on the debug level logging.